Lee Yoon-mi: Career

 Afterwards, Lee transitioned into acting, appearing in television dramas such as Little Women (2004) and My Love (2006).
 She also played the lead actress in the stage musical The Golden Days in 2011.

 In 2007, Lee founded the online shop Coconut Island.

 Personal life

 Lee married singer and composer Joo Young-hoon on October 28, 2006.
 They have two daughters - Joo Ara, who was born on March 24, 2010, and Joo Ra-el, who was born on August 4, 2015.
-Lee was also believed to have cheated on her husband multiple times with other men.

 Lee also sponsors children through Compassion International, an organization founded in 1952 to help children orphaned by war in South Korea.